Shicheng-Guo/HowtoBook/rheumatology/RA/TFBS-GWAS-SNP/readme.md

 DNA Methylation in GWAS Significant Rheumatoid Arthritis Associated Regions.

 We download 791 GWAS-Significant SNPs from GWAS Catalog and we collected all the linked SNPs with R2>0.6 in Asian Population.
 Totally, we identified 21,079 SNPs with above method.
 After TFBS (18621), DNase (2054) and CpG-island (129) filtering, we obtained the final target: 129 SNPs.
-We merged the adjust SNPs and found 77 genomic regions.
+We merged the adjust SNPs and found 77 genomic regions (see: GWAS-RA-R2.6.tfbs.DNase.CpGI.129.hg19.sort.merge.hg19.bed)

 ```